Fios-Quest/YouTube-Scripts/src/fun/3-things-others-should-steal.md

 # 3 things others languages should steal from Rust

-Throughout the last 25 years I've used, C, C++, Java, Perl, PHP, GDScript, JavaScript, and TypeScript all fairly extensively at different times.
+Over the last 30 years I've used, C, C++, Java, Perl, PHP, GDScript, JavaScript, and TypeScript all fairly extensively at different times.

 And I've also used QBasic, Visual Basic, C#, Groovy, Python, Ruby, and Go but somewhat less so.